-1. Summary
+1. Purpose

-- 1.1 Business Improvement Districts (BIDs) are part of a legal framework governed by the Local Government Act 2003.
-Powys County Council has a statutory responsibility to facilitate the BID process which determines financial viability based on the potential levy that can be raised and also the level of support for a BID from potential levy payers through a legal postal ballot process. - 1.2 Each BID is business-led and funded through an agreed levy charged to business rate payers within a defined BID area boundary.
+- 1.1 This report provides an update on progress with the Business Improvement District (BIDs) proposals for the towns of Brecon and Newtown.
+The report explains the framework that underpins the process and the Councils role in facilitating this process. - 1.2 Business Improvement Districts (BIDs) are part of a legal framework and Powys County Council has a statutory responsibility to facilitate the BID process which determines financial viability based on the potential levy that can be raised and also the level of support for a BID from potential levy payers through a legal postal ballot process. - 1.3 Each BID is business-led and funded through an agreed levy charged to business rate payers within a defined BID area boundary.
 Local businesses within the BID area work together with partners to form a group, usually a BID company, to invest money and make improvements to an area.
-The investment provided through the BID is in addition to existing services provided by the public sector and will not duplicate or replace activity (managed through what are known as baseline statements). - 1.3 All businesses and organisations which pay business rates (National Non Domestic Rates NNDR) within the area, vote for or against a proposal document which identifies project activities, determines the BID area, and the amount of BID levy raised, and the term of the BID (usually 5 years).
-If there is a sufficient level of support for the proposal from potential levy payers within the BID area then the BID will be legally formed and all potential levy payers within the defined BID boundary will be required to pay the nominal BID levy on top of their normal business rates. - 1.4 Powys County Council has secured external funding to facilitate this process and appointed Powys based BID consultants Revive and Thrive
+The investment provided through the BID is in addition to existing services provided by the public sector and will not duplicate or replace activity (managed through what are known as baseline statements). - 1.4 All businesses and organisations which pay business rates (National Non Domestic Rates NNDR) within the area, vote for or against a proposal document which identifies project activities, determines the BID area, and the amount of BID levy raised, and the term of the BID (usually 5 years).
+If there is a sufficient level of support for the proposal from potential levy payers within the BID area then the BID will be legally formed and all potential levy payers within the defined BID boundary will be required to pay the nominal BID levy on top of their normal business rates.

-- Ltd of Newtown to undertake the management of the BID process in each town. - 1.5 Following initial feasibility work and consultation with local businesses and organisations undertaken though late 2018 and the early part of 2019 it was determined that there are viable bid areas in Brecon and Newtown.
-The next step of the process is then to develop formal BID proposals for Brecon and Newtown in readiness for BID ballots in each town.
+- 1.5 Powys County Council has secured external funding to facilitate this process and appointed Powys based BID consultants Revive and Thrive Ltd of Newtown to undertake the management of the BID process in each town. - 1.6 Following initial feasibility work and consultation with local businesses and organisations undertaken though late 2018 and the early part of 2019 it was determined that there are viable bid areas in Brecon and Newtown.
+The next step of the process is to develop formal BID proposals for Brecon and Newtown in readiness for BID ballots in each town.
 The Brecon BID ballot will commence on 23 January 2020 to the 20th February 2020 and the Newtown ballot is expected to take place in June 2020.